- Submit your Admission Application.

 For a better understanding of the admission competition, please check the New Student Data for Summer and Fall Enrollees on the Office of Institutional Research and Assessment site.

 Freshmen can begin applying for admission August 1st via the Online Admission Application

 Applicants with excellent academic credentials can be admitted by Early Action beginning on October 15 for students who have completed

-an application and submitted all required documents by October 1.
+an application and submitted all required documents.

 Early Action decisions are strictly academic, based on a combination of high school GPA and the ACT or SAT score of the applicant; other factors are not considered.
 Students who meet the Early Action criteria will be accepted on a weekly basis from October 15 to February 15.

 Admission decisions made based on criteria other than Early Action criteria are determined in three rounds beginning November 15.